MultiPaper/MultiPaper/README.md

     however other events for the player could be called on any server.
   * `Bukkit.broadcastMessage` will send the message to all players on all MultiPaper servers.
-  * `Bukkit.getOnlinePlayers` will return the players on all MultiPaper servers.
-You can use `Player.isLocalPlayer()` to determine if the player is on your server or not.
+  * `Bukkit.getOnlinePlayers` will return the players only on your server.
+Use `Bukkit.getAllOnlinePlayers` to get the players across all servers.
+  * You can use `Player.isLocalPlayer`, `Chunk.isLocalChunk`,
+    `Location.isChunkLocal`, `Entity.isInLocalChunk`, `Block.isInLocalChunk`
+    to check if its being managed by your server.

 ### Using the MultiPaper API as a dependency